Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part II: Automating Design Decisions in

-\paragraph{Meta-Features.} To train our \modelselector{} and to select a policy, as well to use the backup strategy, we use meta-features~\citep{brazdil-08,vanschoren-automl2019a} describing all meta-train datasets (TR5) and new datasets (TE1).
-To avoid the problems discussed in Section~\ref{sec:portfolio} we only use very simple and robust meta-features, which can be reliably computed in linear time for every dataset: 1) the number of data points and 2) the number of features.
-In fact, these are already stored as meta-data for the data structure holding the dataset.
-In our experiments we will show that even with only these trivial and cheap meta-features we can substantially improve over a static policy.
+\paragraph{Meta-Features.} To train our \modelselector{} and to select a policy, as well to use the backup strategy, we use meta-features~\citep{brazdil-08a,vanschoren-automl2019a} describing all meta-train datasets (TR5) and new datasets (TE1).
+To avoid the problems discussed in Section~\ref{sec:portfolio} we only use very simple and robust meta-features, which can be reliably computed in linear time for every dataset: 1) the number of datapoints and 2) the number of features.
+In fact, these are already stored as meta-data for the data structure holding the dataset. \updates{Using only these two meta-features for the selector can be regarded as learning the manually-designed fallbacks that we discussed in Section~\ref{ssec:practical}.} In our experiments, we will show that even with only these trivial and cheap meta-features, we can substantially improve over a static policy.

 \paragraph{Backup strategy.} Since there is no guarantee that our \modelselector{} will extrapolate well to datasets outside of the meta-datasets, we implement a fallback measure to avoid failures.
-Such failures can be harmful if a new dataset is, e.g., much larger than any dataset in the meta-dataset and the \modelselector{} proposes to use a policy that would time out without any solution.
+Such failures can be harmful if a new dataset is, e.g., much larger than any dataset in the meta-dataset, and the \modelselector{} proposes to use a policy that would time out without any solution.
 More specifically, if there is no dataset in the meta-datasets that has higher or equal values for each meta-feature (i.e. dominates the dataset meta-features), our system falls back to use \emph{holdout} with SH, which is the most aggressive and cheapest policy we consider.
 We visualize this in Figure~\ref{fig:datadist} where we mark datasets outside our meta distribution using black crosses.